yusufKagan/CMP4221TermProject/README.md

 ## How To Use

 Launch Server then Processor in separate processes.
-After that, you are free to launch as much clients as you want.
+After that, you are free to launch as many clients as you want.